ma744/Enfield-old-version/2018-12-29-introducing-lanyon.md

 ### Download

-Lanyon is a free Jekyll theme and hosted with GitHub.
-Head to the <a href="https://github.com/ma744/Lanyon">GitHub repository</a> to download.
+Enfield is a free Jekyll theme and hosted with GitHub.
+Head to the <a href="https://github.com/ma744/Enfield">GitHub repository</a> to download.

 ### Fun fact

-Lanyon, Hyde, Poole and Jekyll are characters of Robert L. Stevenson's story "The strange case of Dr. Jekyll and Mr. Hyde".
+Enfield, Hyde, Poole and Jekyll are characters of Robert L. Stevenson's story "The strange case of Dr. Jekyll and Mr. Hyde".

 ### License (MIT-License)

-I would appreciate leaving a 'credit link' at your website when using the Lanyon Theme.
+I would appreciate leaving a 'credit link' at your website when using the Enfield Theme.

 Copyright (c) <2018> <Marcel Artz> <marcel-artz.de>